 A Bridgespan review of financial statements spanning 2009 to 2014 from nearly 300 name-brand nonprofits with big budgets and successful programs — which together account for a third of the top 15 US foundations’ spending — found that shaky finances are, in fact, the rule.
 More than half (53 percent) experienced recurring or chronic budget deficits in at least two of the past five years.
 And 40 percent had fewer than three months of reserves to cushion all-too-frequent shortfalls.
 In fact, 30 of the 275 organizations had no reserves — making them technically insolvent.

 These numbers are alarming, but ultimately understandable.
 Both nonprofits and donors instinctively focus money and attention on building programs to help as many people as possible.
 Yet the underpinnings of those programs, as well as the organization’s infrastructure and financial health, often suffer from neglect.
-“The more donors fund program growth without growth capital being funded (or even acknowledged), the worse it is,” explains Clara Miller, president of the Heron Foundation and founder of Nonprofit Finance Fund, which she ran from 1984 to 2010.
+“The more donors fund program growth without growth capital being funded (or even acknowledged), the worse it is,” explains Clara Miller, president of the Heron Foundation from 2011 to 2017 and founder of Nonprofit Finance Fund, which she ran from 1984 to 2010.
 “So the best and brightest nonprofits, programmatically, suffer the most.”

 What’s needed, the study clearly revealed, is an operational model that supports strong programs and strong organizations.
 Inspired by this belief, Bridgespan developed, and then refined with the Ford Foundation, what we call the Grantmaking Pyramid.
 This philanthropic framework rests on a wide base of foundational capabilities, rises through organizational resilience, and is capped by increasing impact.